Consensas/covid/README.md

 and merge that with information such as population, ICU capacity and so forth.

+## Notes

+Code is a demonstration of Pipe Oriented Programming in NodeJS.
+Think of it as an attempt to do a "Wolfram Language" type hypercompatible set of libaries for working with data and the world.
+Look at the code in `data/datasets` for getting a sense of what it does.

+[Consensas](https://www.consensas.com/) is my startup, credit to them / us for taking time away from that to work on this.

 ## Data Organization

 The "cooked" data can be found in folder `data/cooked`